juliengbl/zsh-custom/README.md

 2 - cd zsh-custom

+3 - chmod +x install_zsh.sh

-3 - ./install_zsh.sh
+4 - ./install_zsh.sh

-4 - CTRL+D when zsh prompt appears for the first time
+5 - CTRL+D when zsh prompt appears for the first time

-5 - logout and login when install is done
+6 - logout and login when install is done

-6 - enjoy
+7 - enjoy